 - Did you refuse a breath or blood test?

-- First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Blue Springs, MO area after 30 days.
+- First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Blue Springs after 30 days.

 The Combs Waterkotte DWI administrative hearing team has over 40 years of experience and has successfully handled more than 10,000 cases just like yours in the Blue Springs, MO area and across Missouri.
 Contact a skilled DWI administrative hearing lawyer in Blue Springs, MO now to discuss the specifics of your case and get expert legal advice and guidance on next steps.